gsrohde/BioCroCppTests/README.md

 (`biocro_simulation`) class definition but includes a call to the underlying dynamical system's reset function at the top of the `run_simulation` function, ensuring the system is in a clean state before a simulation is run.
+(This is perhaps what `biocro_simulation` itself should do.)

 ## The tests

 The focus of the _GoogleTest_ tests is primarily to demonstrate the use of the proposed interface, both how it should be used and how it can be misused.
-In particular, they demonstrate some of the pitfalls that await the unwary, pitfalls that R users are largely insulated from, and possible methods of ameliorating such pitfalls.
+In particular, these tests demonstrate some of the pitfalls that await the unwary—pitfalls that R users are largely insulated from—and possible methods of ameliorating such pitfalls.

 It also demonstrates features of _GoogleTest_ itself and various ways in which it might be used.

+Note that if _Make_ is run with the variable setting `VERBOSE=true`, many of the tests will display additional output.
+For example, if we build `test_repeat_runs` with

+    make test_repeat_runs VERBOSE=true

+and then run it with

+    ./test_repeat_runs --gtest_also_run_disabled_tests --gtest_filter=BiocroSimulationTest.DISABLED_runSimulationIsIdempotent

+we can see how the `Simulator` object resets the `time` variable back to 0 upon starting the second run, but the `TTc` variable keeps the value it ended up with from the first run.

-Here are a few notes on the individual test files.
+Here are a few notes on the individual test files:

 * `segfault_test.cpp` (build and run with `make 1`)

-   These tests merely demonstrate how _GoogleTest_ can run code that causes a segmentation fault without itself crashing, and how it can detects segmentation faults.
+   These tests merely demonstrate how _GoogleTest_ can run code that causes a segmentation fault without itself crashing, and how it can detect segmentation faults.

 * `run_test_simulator.cpp` (build and run with `make 10`)